On the Road With an Audley Specialist

 Having arrived earlier than expected I was able to spend a couple of hours working before heading to dinner.
 After dinner I met my guide Lee and took a walk into the rainforest.
-The plant life was fascinating but being more interested in the animal life I was delighted to see a sizeable snake (of undetermined species) resting high on a branch over our heads.
+The plant life was fascinating but being more interested in the animal life I was delighted to see a sizable snake (of undetermined species) resting high on a branch over our heads.

 Day 19: another noisy macaque woke me by playing on the roof of my chalet this morning so I had ample time for breakfast before meeting with Lee again and walking through the forest to the canopy walkway.
-The walkway is 510 metres long and varies in height, up to a maximum of 45 metres above the ground and gives you a great perspective on the rainforest.
+The walkway is 510 meters long and varies in height, up to a maximum of 45 meters above the ground and gives you a great perspective on the rainforest.

 This afternoon Lee and I walked down to the jetty to take a boat through the river systems of the rainforest.
-After 30 minutes or so we disembarked and walked about a kilometre through the forest to an area of rapids perfect for swimming.
+After 30 minutes or so we disembarked and walked about a kilometer through the forest to an area of rapids perfect for swimming.
 With just one other family at the pools it felt very isolated and peaceful.
 Returning by boat to the jetty, the heavens opened in true rainforest style and despite using seat cushions and lifejackets to shield ourselves, we were both drenched in seconds.

 Days 20-21: Malacca